willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 ![Differences in the sensitivity of species population growth rate to climate (left) and competition between the cold and hot range limits.
 Each species is represented by a connected line linking their cold (circle) and hot (triangle) range positions, colored according to the difference between the cold and hot sensitivities.
 Range positions were defined using the median mean annual temperature across all plots belonging to each thermal class.
 Note that uncertainty in each sensitivity point estimation has been omitted for clarity.](https://willvieira.github.io/book_forest-demography-IPM/marginal_lambda_files/figure-html/fig-hot_vs_cold-1.png){#fig:cold_vs_hot width=100% short-caption="Differences in species population growth rate sensitivity to climate (left) and competition between the cold and hot range limits."}

-We further included sensitivity estimates at the center of each species' distribution to characterize the shape of sensitivity changes across the range (Figure S15).
+We further included sensitivity estimates at the center of each species' distribution to characterize sensitivity across the range (Figure S15).
 Overall, most species exhibited a near linear change in sensitivity to both climate and competition from the cold to the hot range margins.
-For climate sensitivity, three of the four species displaying a concave pattern (i.e. sensitivity was higher at both range edges than at the center) were among those with the largest geographic ranges.
+For climate sensitivity, three of the four species displaying a concave relationship (i.e. sensitivity was higher at both range edges than at the center) were among those with the largest geographic ranges.
-In contrast, for competition, four species showed a convex pattern, with sensitivity to competition peaking at the center of the distribution relative to the range edges.
+In contrast, for competition, four species showed a convex relationship, with sensitivity to competition peaking at the center of the distribution relative to the range edges.
 These four species also exhibited the highest overall sensitivity to competition and were all predominantly distributed in colder climates.

 We then examined how the relative importance of climate versus competition for population growth varies across species' thermal range positions (Figure @fig:comp_clim_ratio).
 For most species, $\lambda$ was consistently more sensitive to climate than to competition across cold, center, and hot range positions.
 Across the MAT gradient, the relative influence of climate increased toward both the cold and hot range margins.
-This pattern indicates that species occurring at the extremes of their thermal distributions are more strongly climate-sensitive than those located near the center of their ranges.
+This observation indicates that species occurring at the extremes of their thermal distributions are more strongly climate-sensitive than those located near the center of their ranges.
 Notably, the mechanisms underlying this increase differed between cold and hot range margins (Figure S16).
 At the cold margin, sensitivities to both climate and competition increased, but the proportional increase was larger for climate.
 In contrast, at the hot margin, the greater relative importance of climate resulted primarily from a decline in sensitivity to competition.